freeCodeCamp/i18n-curriculum/curriculum/challenges/italian/10-coding-interview-prep/take-home-projects/chart-the-stock-market.md

 # --description--

-Costruisci un'app JavaScript full-stack che sia funzionalmente simile a questa: <a href="https://chart-the-stock-market.freecodecamp.rocks/" target="_blank" rel="noopener noreferrer nofollow">https://chart-the-stock-market.freecodecamp.rocks/</a>.
-Usa un costruttore di siti di tua scelta per completare il progetto.
+Build a full stack JavaScript app that is functionally similar to this: <a href="https://chart-the-stock-market.freecodecamp.rocks/" target="_blank" rel="noopener noreferrer nofollow">https://chart-the-stock-market.freecodecamp.rocks/</a>.
+Use a site builder of your choice to complete the project.

 Ecco le specifiche user story da implementare per questo progetto: